Schools: R.E. Worship and Prayer Day

 Each group included children across the seven different year groups.

-The groups rotated around the different areas.
-They spent about 45 minutes in each area: one before break, two between break and lunch and two after lunch.
+The groups rotated around the different areas and spent about 45 minutes in each area.

 The day was brought together with a final act of worship in the school hall.